 Family businesses, like most other business types, had to react quickly to the sudden impact of the pandemic.
 Necessary changes were made, but the kind of change that is truly transformative is proactive, not reactive.
 The continuous transformation mindset is driven, first and foremost, by the family’s purpose and values, their continuous search for new opportunities, and their agility to mitigate potential threats.

 Craig Robinson, Joint Managing Director of South Africa’s Ultra Liquors chain echoed this sentiment, “Being agile and taking quick decisions is not so much about change management, but about uncovering new opportunities to gain a competitive advantage.
-We talk about transformation opportunities every day — to revolutionize the way we do things and to embrace ideas from people of different backgrounds who continue to revitalise our company’s culture.”
+We talk about transformation opportunities every day — to revolutionize the way we do things and to embrace ideas from people of different backgrounds who continue to revitalize our company’s culture.”

 This mindset is also reflected in the resolve of business families to focus on the long term; to keep finding new ways to adjust their businesses in tune with the evolving needs and priorities of their stakeholders.